google/starlark-go/README.md

 We reserve the right to make breaking language and API changes at this stage in the project, although we will endeavor to keep them to a minimum.
-Now that the project's long-term name ("Starlark") has been decided, we plan to copy this repository to go.starlark.net/starlark and change the canonical import path for all packages to starlark.net/starlark.
-The current go.starlark.net/starlark repository will be frozen.
 Once the Bazel team has finalized the version 1 language specification, we will be more rigorous with interface stability.